 Just one day.
 I love teaching and supporting teachers — they have a lot of barriers they think they can’t overcome because they have students with different needs.
 When they hear that I’m a special education teacher and that I do this with my ICT classes or my self-contained classes, I think it motivates them and shows them that it is possible and that it’s worth it, you know?
 I really like having that opportunity.

-Awesome.
-Great.
 Can you tell me a time when you felt a sense of success?
-Even if you have one specific story or an anecdote where — something that stands out for you that you’re really proud of.
+A specific story or an anecdote where something stands out for you that you’re really proud of?

 When I first started learning about all the great things you guys are doing — this was around the time when I started my internship with the National Summer Learning Association — I started to learn about all the tools that Mozilla has and all that kind of stuff.
 I brought it to one of my very challenging students as a way to engage him and interest him, to help him when he couldn’t focus.
 Because he was so intelligent, he was above a 12th grade reading level in a 7th grade class, but he couldn’t sit still and he wasn’t interested in anything about school, and so he was a terror in the classroom.